-Except where a statute or rule explicitly allows an appearance without notice to the other party, a party seeking relief at scheduled or specially-arranged ex parte times must provide two (2) working days' notice to the opposing party of the date, time, and court where the relief will be sought.
-The party seeking relief at ex parte time
+Except where a statute or rule explicitly allows an appearance without notice to the other party, a party seeking relief at ex parte times must provide two (2) working days' notice to the opposing party of the date, time, and court where the relief will be sought.
+The party seeking relief at ex parte time must provide written certification of the date, time, and manner in which the opposing party was provided notice of the planned appearance as well as the opposing party's position on the matter to be presented (for example, "Agrees," "Disagrees," or other short explanation).